diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 A technology for pushing updates from server to client.

 **Service Oriented Architecture (SOA)**
-A architectural approach treating services as first-class citizens, enabling isolation, independence, and flexibility.
+An architectural approach treating services as first-class citizens, enabling isolation, independence, and flexibility.

 **Session Persistence**
 A load balancer feature ensuring a client's requests go to the same backend server.